 Q1.
 What is the story told in the poem?

 Ans.
-It tells the story of a greedy woman who refused to share food with Saint Peter and was punished by being turned into a woodpecker.
+The poem tells the story of a greedy woman who refused to share food with Saint Peter.
+Because of her selfishness, she was punished and turned into a woodpecker.

 Q2.
 Why did Saint Peter get angry with the woman?